 In Kudat we hung out with a heap of great people all living on the same schedule, all moving at there own pace, all with smiles on their faces and living the life they dreamed.
 Meeting everyone has really enhanced my perspective on life and projected me further down this path.

 Somehow I think the time you have and the freedom to change your plans is the most important part of cruising.
-I enjoyed slowing down, truly MEETING new people while enjoying their company, going to the shops all day and then hanging out in back alleys buying beer.
+I enjoyed slowing down, truly MEETING new people while enjoying their company, going to the shops all day and then hanging out in back alleys buying beer (think about different countries and their legal drinking ages, this makes drinking while travelling a little harder should you find yourself in between the age ranges, however, I guess that’s also why so many people could use something like idgod as an example, so they can happily drink and travel).
 These are things that don’t happen in ‘normal’ life.
 Having the time to exist in the present and not be constantly planning every hour of each day is a real pleasure.